Site logo, www.grelf.net

 Avoiding trails

-Before we look at that, consider that another approach is to take a much shorter exposure but increase the sensitivity of the camera and use the largest possible lens aperture.
+Before we look at moving the camera, consider that another approach is to take a much shorter exposure but increase the sensitivity of the camera and use the largest possible lens aperture.
 The next photo was taken in just 10 seconds but at f/1.8 and ISO1600.
 A fixed lens was used rather than a zoom in the hope of collecting more light.
 Zoom lenses generally have many more elements, so they contain more inter-component surfaces with the potential to reflect or scatter light.
 The author has not yet done any quantitative comparison of zoom and fixed lenses in this respect but he is hoping that GRIP will enable someone to do so and conclusions may be reported here.

 Canon EOS5D 50mm lens 10s f/1.8 ISO1600 2006:12:06 17:54:11